drubin/presentations/2018/ci-cd-meetup-berlin-accelerate-pipeline/index.md

 ---
 class: center, middle

-# CI is an attempt to overcome this.
+## CI is an attempt to overcome this.

+### Lets stand on the shoulders of giants

+Reuseable company workflows

 ---
 class: center, middle